 - Schiit Mani - A phono preamp for my Technics turntable.

 - Audioengine A2+ Speakers - Powered desktop speakers.
 I previously owned the A5+, but they took up way too much desk real estate.
+I also have them sitting on the DS1 Desktop Speaker Stands to isolate the speakers and reduce vibration.

 - Technics SL-D2 TurnTable - This thing has been around since before I was born.
 It belonged to my parents, and now it's all mine ❤️, including all their vintage vinyl.